seancsnyder/woahlife/README.md

 1. Buy a domain or use an existing domain that doesn't currently have mx records setup.
 2. Signup for a Mailgun account.
 The first 10k emails per month are free.
 3. Add the domain to Mailgun.
 They will require you to add some dns records to verify the domain.
 4. Setup the email routes in Mailgun.
 These routes will let Mailgun handle the emails that people will send to your domain.
-At a minimum, you need two routes setup.  example:<br/>
+At a minimum, you need two routes setup.  example:
 ```
 Filter Expression = match_recipient("signup@yourdomain.com")
 Action = store(notify="http://www.yourdomain.com/receiveSignup.php")